 We had a steady income.
 Enough to buy fancy toys and fill our house full of things we didn’t need.
 Spending the money was starting to feel empty and pointless.

-Leaving didn’t feel like throwing anything away at all.
+Leaving honestly didn’t feel like throwing anything away at all.

 I think what people were really worried about was:

-What Are We Going to Do in the Future?
+What Were We Going to Do in the Future?

-Everybody asks the same questions.
-Where will we settle?
+Everybody asked the same questions.
+Where will we settle down?
 Will we go back to Australia?
 What will we do for money?
-Will James be able to get another job?
+Will Chef be able to get another job?

 It’s common for chefs to work all over the world.
-If he sees a head chef job advertised in one of our favourite global locations, he’ll go for it.
+If Chef were to see a head chef job advertised in one of our favourite global locations, he would have gone for it.

-If push comes to shove I can go back to laboratory work as a temp.
+If push came to shove I could have gone back to laboratory work as a temp.
 I did it for years in London and the money was great.
 Again, I have a trade or profession, nobody can take that away from me.